How To Grow Sorghum (Sorgo) And Get Increased Yields

 Grain sorghum fertilizer requirements also include organic fertilizers and microelements.
 The most effective are manganese, zinc, and boron.
 They promote better maturation of seeds, which leads to an increase in their germination and yield.

-Identify productivity zones of your field in EOS Crop Monitoring to distribute fertilizers across the field rationally.
+Identify productivity zones of your field in EOSDA Crop Monitoring to distribute fertilizers across the field rationally.

 Although sorghum water needs are not high, it is very responsive to additional moisture, especially before tillering.
 Irrigation not only increases yields but also improves the quality of grain.
 Sorghum harvest depends on the timing and amount of irrigation.